 Day 22: Cycle 144km from Nuorgam to Ivalo, (hoping to catch a bus to Inari, to make it shorter, but TBA)

 Day 23: Fly from Ivalo – Helsinki – Munich

-Along the way, I’ll be stopping to visit war museums, memorials, old wooden churches, and even have a few wildlife encounters including a seal safari, and a bear and wolverine hide!
+Along the way, I stopped to visit war museums, memorials, old wooden churches, and even had a few wildlife encounters including a seal safari, and a bear and wolverine hide!
 It’s my mission to uncover the best of what eastern Finland has to offer and to promote sustainable tourism in the region.

 Biggest Fears of Adventure Cycling in Finland

 If you asked me before I did this “am I scared?”
 Hell ya!
 I don’t remember the last time I had butterflies this bad!
 The choice to do this precisely because it does scare me!
 Until 6 weeks before, I hadn’t cycled more than 25km!
 I did cycle 340km along the Donau from Passau, Germany to Vienna, to prepare.
 Fortunately, that went very well, but I did that with 2 people and I’ll be cycling the Iron Curtain Trail alone!
 It was the most adventurous cycle trip I ever undertook.

 It’s pretty easy to follow the Donau – it’s the second-longest river in Europe!
 I was in for more of a challenge with the Iron Curtain Trail.
 Raija Ruusunen, the Project Manager for the Iron Curtain Trail in Finland gave me three maps and advised that I should upload them to my Garmin.
 Sounds good!
 Except for the fact that while I have a Garmin, I’ve never actually used it!
 Generally, I have excellent navigation skills in the mountains, but terrible in cities.
 I have no idea how I’ll do on a bike, but I’m about to find out!